How to Gift Intentionally This Season

 1. What would improve this person’s day-to-day routine?

-Maybe it’s an upgraded coffee machine, an Amazon Alexa device (our founder Denise Vasi recently started using the Amazon Echo Show and it’s been a game changer for her daily routine), or a fresh pair of pajamas.
+Maybe it’s an upgraded coffee machine, an Amazon Alexa device (our EIC Denise Vasi recently started using the Amazon Echo Show and it’s been a game changer for her daily routine), or a fresh pair of pajamas.
 Reflect on times they may have mentioned a struggle or simple frustration in their daily life and consider if there’s a tangible gift that can ease that stress for them.

 2. What makes this person light up?